 The Manhattan Prep mobile app is well-designed and genuinely helpful.
 It offers practice questions (the same you will find in your online content), as well as quizzes, flashcards, progress trackers and strategy lessons.

 Manhattan does a great job packing a lot of content and practice into a little app.
 For those on the go and with downtime on buses or between classes, this is a fantastic tool.
 Unlike others we’ve seen, it adds true value.

 Does Kaplan Have a Score Improvement Guarantee?

-How much does a Kaplan GMAT prep course cost?
+How much does the Kaplan GMAT prep course cost?

-How many total hours of coursework do I get with Kaplan?
+How many live classroom hours do I get with Kaplan?

 If you purchase the Live GMAT Course from Kaplan, you will get 27 hours of live online instruction across 9 sessions.
 Their GMAT Bootcamp offers 35+ hours of live classroom time.

 Is the Kaplan GMAT prep course worth it?